 The lack of education around the menopause and how to treat it is perhaps not that surprising.
 The taboo around talking about women’s bodies and how they function is a stubborn one – just think of current work to destigmatise periods or the problems of women not having smear tests.
-I wonder, therefore, how much menopause falls in the not-so-sweet spot of sexism, and a culturally ingrained disgust or shame around women’s bodies, and ageism.
+I wonder, therefore, how much menopause falls in the not-so-sweet spot of sexism.
+Is it part of a culturally ingrained disgust or shame around women’s bodies, and ageism?

 Instead of covering the cost of flexible working as Labour have proposed, invest in educating staff to understand symptoms and seek the right treatment.

 If a menopause signifies the end of a woman’s fertility, is there an antiquated societal hangover that these women are no longer of concern?
 The menopause embodies all of those prejudices and discriminations.
 Is it any great surprise, therefore, that medical professionals aren’t as informed as they should be?

 Ross says awareness around the menopause is the natural next step in the current conversations in diversity and inclusion.
 In a #MeToo age, politicians, journalists, business and the wider public are endlessly talking about women at work and redrawing the dynamics what that can, and should, look like.
 Historically, women have had to hide issues that impact them in the workplace; child care, caring responsibilities, sexual harassment, unequal pay.
 The menopause is so well hidden that women themselves don’t see it.

 As a now better informed 30-something, I only wish these conversations could begin earlier, not just when women are in the grips of what they think is a career-changing anxiety crisis.
 In this #metoo era, we still have a lot more talking to do.

 If you haven’t signed Diane Danzebrink’s #makemenopausematter petition, what are you waiting for?
 Sign it today and let’s beat this taboo once and for all.